 for young people with special needs and learning disabilities

 Based in Luton, and launched in November 2015, our Achieve Project aims to support between 40 and 45 young people, each year, with special needs and disabilities from Luton and surrounding areas as they transition from school into the wider community and towards independence.
 These young people are at risk from bullying, discrimination, lack of opportunity and choice.

 This group of young people are among the most deprived and discriminated against groups in our society, 1 in 4 say they have no friends at all. less than 1 in 5 have any form of employment and they are excluded from many opportunities that others take for granted.

 The Achieve Project is working with Woodlands Special School and with eight mainstream secondary schools and two further education colleges as referral partners.
-This exciting initiative is unique in its approach and we are already seeing great outcomes from this Lottery and BBC Children in Need funded project.
+This exciting initiative is unique in it’s approach, and we are already seeing great outcomes from the Lottery and BBC Children in Need.

 Each young person is supported for up to two years by trained peer and peer plus volunteers working in a unique cluster support model, developing supportive relationships for a couple of terms before leaving school or college and then journeying with them for a year or more after leaving.